 The people who use the results have a different set of priorities and point of focus.
 Their concern is with the type of events they plan for.

 “Is there an event that would kill more than 500 people and cost more than $2 billion in damage?”
 “How would that event’s impact be distributed?”
 “Which buildings would most likely suffer the greatest damage?”
 “Which bridges or roadways might be impaired?”
 The simulation modeler focuses on events, while the emergency planner focuses on probable consequences.

 A recent project in Canada shows how these two worlds can be brought together in a practical manner using rapidly deployable Web-service technology.
-Canada has a nascent national Multi-Agency Situational Awareness System (MASAS), which now enables simulators to run their models, automatically extract indicators of interest and distribute those indicators to emergency planners through the MASAS network.
+Canada has a nascent integration of HAZUS and the Multi-Agency Situational Awareness Systems (MASAS) that would enable simulators to run their models, automatically extract indicators of interest, and then distribute those indicators to emergency planners through the MASAS network.